Maldon District: Administrative history

 The new district was named Maldon after its largest town.

 Witham Urban District was originally planned to be in Maldon district, it was later decided to place it in Braintree district.

+In March 2026, the government announced that it would abolish the district in 2028 as part of local government reform across Essex.
+These proposals were withdrawn in September 2026.

 Governance

 Maldon district is a non-metropolitan district, with Maldon District Council forming the middle layer of a three-tier structure of local government.
 Above the district level, Essex County Council provides county-level services.
 At the lower level the district is divided into civil parishes.

 Political control

 The council has been under no overall control since 2020.
 The council remained under no overall control following the 2023 election.
+A minority Conservative administration took over the leadership of the council with the support of some of the independent councillors in May 2026.

 The first election to Maldon District Council was held in 1973, initially operating as a shadow authority alongside the outgoing authorities until the new arrangements took effect on 1 April 1974.
 Political control of the council since 1974 has been as follows: